 The National Resource Center is operated by CHADD, the nation's leading advocacy and support organization serving individuals and families affected by AD/HD, and is supported by Cooperative Agreement 1U84DD001049-01 with the National Center on Birth Defects and Developmental Disabilities (NCBDD) at the CDC.

-The Center is located in the CHADD national office in Landover, Maryland, just outside Washington, D.C., and is accessible via Metrorail (Orange Line, New Carrollton Station).
+The Center is located in the CHADD national office in Lanham, Maryland, just outside Washington, D.C.
 Open Monday through Friday 9:00 a.m. to 5:00 p.m., the National Resource Center welcomes visitors to the library.
 The NRC houses a comprehensive collection of books, reports, peer-reviewed journals, and more.

 National Resource Center on ADHD: